i-kkwk/Web-Visualization-Dashboard.github.io/README.md

 Finally, the website must be deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-### Considerations

-* You may use the [weather data](Resources/cities.csv) or choose another dataset.
-Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
-* You must use Bootstrap.
-This includes using the Bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the Bootstrap grid for responsiveness on the comparison page.
-* You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
-* Be sure your website works at all window widths/sizes.
-* Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

-### Bonuses

-* Use a different dataset!
-The requirements above still hold, but make it your own.
-* Use a Bootstrap theme to customize your website.
-You may use a tool like [Bootswatch](https://bootswatch.com/).
-Make it look snazzy, give it some attitude.
-If using this, be sure you also meet all of the requirements listed above.
-* Add extra visualizations!
-The more comparisons the better, right?
-* Use meaningful glyphicons next to links in the header.
-* Have visualization navigation on every visualizations page with an active state.
-See the screenshots below.

 ### Screenshots

 This section contains screenshots of each page that must be built, at varying screen widths.
-These are a guide; you can meet the requirements without having the pages look exactly like the below images.
+These are a guide; I can meet the requirements without having the pages look exactly like the below images.

 #### <a id="landing-page"></a>Landing page